 Practice speaking on camera.
 In so many shows, we see various cast members speaking directly to the camera during interview and sound-bytes.
 When faced with the camera lense, you want to feel comfortable and able to speak naturally.
 You may also see that your tone is too low, or your expressions are dull.
 Be "on", but be yourself.

-Submit your profile listing to Producers and Casting Professionals scouting people for reality shows.
+Submit your pitch to Producers and Casting Professionals scouting people for new reality shows.

 www.castmyreality.com | firstname.lastname@example.org